JasperBroeck/Fedodular/README.md

 - **Built for Fedora**: Designed to complement the straightforward installation process of Fedora without requiring a custom ISO.

 ## Modules
+So to start, just run the fedodular.sh script to install all the basics:

+- Gnome extension manager
+- Gnome tweaks
+- Removes all the crap

+Then you just choose your modules and install their scripts aswell.
+If you have two modules with overlapping apps, the scripts will skip apps that are already installed so, no worries!

 - Gamer Module
+  - Steam
+  - Discord
+  - OBS Studio
+  - Minecraft
+  - Lutris
+  - Heroic Launcher
+  - OpenArena
+  - Wine & Winetricks
 - Graphic Creator Module
+  - GIMP
+  - InkScape
+  - Krita
 - Video Maker Module
+  - Kdenlive
+  - OBS Studio
+  - Shotcut
+  - Openshot
 - Audio Nerd Module
+  - Audacity
+  - Decibels
+  - Ardour
 - Photographer Module
+  - GIMP
+  - Darktable
+  - Photopea
+  - Photometry
+  - RawTherapee
 - Office Worker Module
+  - WPS Office
+  - LibreOffice
+  - Apostrophe
+  - Paper
 - Template Module
+  - Nothing, just an outline to build your own module

 ## Getting Started
 To start using Fedodular, clone the repository and run modules as needed.
 Use the `-u` option to uninstall modules when desired.